 How to find Church Guitar Chords Online

 For the past half year I’ve been part of a small church where most of our music comes from the hymnal.
-They’re very, very nice people, though, and are happy to have myself and another man playing guitar in the front pews.
+They’re very, very nice people, though, and are happy to have myself and a friend playing guitar in the front pews.
 We really enjoy it but it takes some effort to work with the piano players and their music so that we can find guitar chords to play from.
 This took me down the path of finding guitar chords for hymns and worship songs online.
 Here’s my tips for finding them…

 Continue reading “How to find Church Guitar Chords Online”